-Observe and pay attention.
+Observe and Pay Attention

 Stay focused on the dying person and loved ones.
 Listen to those who need to feel heard.
-Pay attention to non-verbal cues if your person can’t talk or communicate during this tough time.
-Listen to yourself, too.
-Just listen.
+When I’m sitting vigil, I pay attention to non-verbal cues if my client can’t talk or communicate during this tough time.

 Sit still and do nothing.
 Remember to breathe.
 Do not tell stories about how others did this or give opinions unless asked.
-What you think and what you would do is irrelevant.

-Follow the vigil plan.
+Follow the Vigil Plan

-If your loved one made their wishes known, abide by those directives.
+If my client has made their wishes known, I abide by those directives.
 This can include reading prayers, poems, or books.
 Playing soft music in the background.
 Lighting candles or incense.
-Whatever they said they wanted at this time, make that happen.
-This space is their haven.
+Whatever they said they wanted at this time, I make that happen.

 Sitting with a dying person and keeping love in your heart is all that’s needed.
 You are enough.
 Just you, loving someone while walking them home.

-Respond to sorrow with “that sounds hard” or “can you tell me more.”
+Respond to sorrow with “That sounds hard” or “Can you tell me more.”
 Sometimes just looking someone in the eyes and nodding is enough.

-Remember the “Ring Theory.”
+Remember the “Ring Theory”

-Care in…dump out.
+Comfort in…dump out.
 Talk about your feelings or vent with people removed from this experience.
 Do not unload on anyone in that room or fellow vigil sitters.

-Care for yourself.
+Care for Yourself

 Dying people sometimes wait until they are alone for a few moments, and then quietly slip away.
 This is okay.
 Give them some space, even if you just go into another room for a few moments.

-Keep it positive.
+Keep it Positive

 We believe that “hearing” is the last sense to go.
 Since a dying person can often hear us, talk to them about happy memories.
 Tell them you love them.
 Give them permission to leave if that feels right.

-When you sit vigil with a dying person, you are companioning them as they pass away.
+While sitting vigil with a dying person, you are companioning them as they pass away.
 It helps to remind yourself that this is their journey.
 Their experience.
 It isn’t easy, but you can provide so much comfort just by sitting silently with someone in need.